 In this instance, journalists were provided with a series of often conflicting and misleading “facts and figures” from the government and associated bodies, and of course this was reported in an alarmist fashion – to generate interest and sell more column inches.
 What I find interesting is the selective reporting of facts.
 We were provided with a daily update on the number of deaths which had tragically occurred, and this was often reported in true scaremongering fashion with the headlines “swine flu death toll rises again” and “fears of pandemic”.
 Very little emphasis was placed on the prior underlying health concerns of these victims, and we were all herded into the same risk group, thus further heightening our concern and attempts to avoid contracting the virus.
 Had the media helped in communicating that those most at risk were those with existing health concerns, we might have avoided such a swine flu frenzy.

 As researchers, it is our duty to effectively interrogate and deconstruct data, in order to communicate the real findings back to our client.
 We have to be skilled in drawing out the real facts, and confident that the picture we are portraying is a true reflection and communicates the right messages.
 We know that our recommendations can lead to strategic change for an organisation, and behind that is often a significant budget.

-To put your business in the hands of experienced research professionals, get in touch with B2B International’s Research Team, or read on to find out more click here.
+To put your business in the hands of experienced research professionals, get in touch with B2B International’s Research Team, or read on to find out more about our b2b research services.